hello30190f/OneNoteAlternative/firstPrototype/note/backendDataServer/settings.md

 # backendDataServer settings
- This page will expain dataserver settings.
+ This page will expain the dataserver settings.

 ## the configure form
- When there is no settings.json for the backend dataserver, configure UI will appear.
+ When there is no settings.json for the backend dataserver, the configure UI will appear.
 (Currently not implemented.)

 ## settings.json
 ```json